Top 8 Most Ambitious Sci-fi Movies On Amazon Prime

 Photo: Youtube |

-The Spirits Within ended up confusing audiences more than anything, and the movie cost Square nearly $100 million.
-The box office was so terrible that it threatened to halt talks on an ongoing potential merger Square was working on with another company, Enix.
-It also ultimately resulted in Sakaguchi’s departure to form his own games company, Mistwalker, in 2004.
+More than anything, The Spirits Within ended up confusing audiences, and Square spent almost $100 million making the film.
+The box office performance was so bad that it put talks on hold about a possible merger that Square was working on with another company, Enix.
+In the end, it led to Sakaguchi leaving to start his own video game company, Mistwalker, in 2004.

 2. Dredd